SWLAW Blog | Future Students

-SCALE MYTH #4 - SCALE is an abridged program and doesn't cover all of the core legal concepts.
+SCALE MYTH #4 - Southwestern's 2 Year Accelerated J.D.
+Program will not cover all of the core legal concepts.

 (Part of a series of articles regarding SCALE Myths)